 They must provide innovation in products and services, enabled by advances in IT and technology, and do so while maintaining compliance with an increasing burden of privacy and security regulations.

 As if that’s not enough to keep on top of, there’s more.
 Advances in technology have brought more threats to the industry, and one of the biggest threats facing the industry today is an increasing loss of revenue due to fraudulent activities in their networks.
 So, just how big is the problem?

-If operators can embrace automation, radical thinking, share bad actor knowledge, and consider new technologies like Artificial Intelligence and Machine Learning, they can reap the rewards of better fraud control and bolster their bottom line.
-The cost of building these next generation “learning” machines has arrived and is far more palatable than the alternative, which is doing nothing.
+If operators can embrace automation, radical thinking, share bad actor knowledge, and consider new technologies like Artificial Intelligence and Machine Learning, they can reap the rewards of better carrier fraud control and bolster their bottom line.
+The cost of building these next-generation “learning” machines has arrived and is far more palatable than the alternative, which is doing nothing.

 So, there you have it, one of the biggest issues facing the industry today provides telecom with an ultimatum.